SkyeDoesThings1/InkayTest/README.md

-# InkayAquamarine - Aroma patches for Aquamarine
+# InkayStupidverse - Aroma Patches for Stupidverse

-A mod of Inkay by Pretendo but for Aquamarine on the Wii U for the Aroma CFW environment
+InkayStupidverse is a mod of InkayAquamarine, which is is a mod of Inkay by Pretendo Network.
+This project changes Aquamarine to Stupidverse on your Wii U!